Skip to content

 ):

-overlay_vis_params = style # for raster, we need to pass vis_params
+overlay_vis_params = style # For raster, need to pass vis_params.

 style = None